singing

 The Benefits of ASL

-Thirteen different research studies* have been conducted that indicate that using American Sign Language (ASL) signs with an autistic child could be the answer.
+Thirteen different research studies* have been conducted that indicate that using American Sign Language (ASL) with a child with autism could be the answer.
 Results of these studies showed:

 • increased vocalizations